-- 1. All chapter houses should meet all local fire and health codes and standards. - 2.
-All chapters should have posted by common phones and in other locations, emergency numbers for fire, police and ambulance and should have posted evacuation routes on the back of the door of each sleeping room. - 3.
-All chapters should comply with engineering recommendations as reported by the insurance company or municipal authorities.
+- All chapter houses should meet all local fire and health codes and standards. - 2.
+All chapters should have posted by common phones and in other locations, emergency numbers for fire, police and ambulance and should have posted evacuation routes on the back of the door of each sleeping room.